 The property owner of the vacant property known as Elkmont Canyon (APN 7576-026-028) submitted a request in 2014 for a new house, driveway and associated grading on this lot.

 On February 17, 2006, the property owner at that time, Abdul Aziz Khakwani, submitted thirteen (13) certificate of compliance applications (Planning Case Nos.
 SUB2006-00004 through SUB20006-00016) for thirteen (13) Assessor's Parcels in Elkmont Canyon with the intention of proving that these Assessor's Parcels were each separate legal lots.
 Based upon the review and analysis conducted by the City Engineer and City Attorney, the Director of Community Development determined that the applicant/appellant was entitled to a single conditional certificate of compliance for all thirteen (13) Assessor's Parcels as one (1) combined legal lot, rather than thirteen (13) separate certificates of compliance as requested.
 The property owner appealed this determination, and this appeal was denied by the Planning Commission.
 This decision was memorialized by P.C.
-Resolution 2006-047, which can be read by clicking here.
+Resolution 2006-047 (PDF).

-Condition No. 1 of of the Conditional Certification of Compliance (which can be viewed here) states that, "... prior to the development of the parcel…The applicant shall obtain rights of access to the parcel in a manner acceptable to the City of Rancho Palos Verdes."
+...prior to the development of the parcel…The applicant shall obtain rights of access to the parcel in a manner acceptable to the City of Rancho Palos Verdes.

-Click here to view the August 23, 2016 letter to the City, from the Attorney representing several of the adjacent neighbors.
+View the August 23, 2016 letter to the City (PDF), from the Attorney representing several of the adjacent neighbors.

-Click here to view the September 9, 2016 letter from the City Attorney to the applicant.
+View the September 9, 2016 letter (PDF) from the City Attorney to the applicant.

-Separate Request for Access from Hawthorne Blvd Not Applicable
+Separate Request for Access from Hawthorne Boulevard Not Applicable

 An email has been sent to those signed up with the list server group.
 To see the Staff Report please click the link below to the September 20, 2016 City Council agenda and scroll down to item "O".